 By the Babylonian era, Enki's place was taken by Adapa Uan (the Oannes of Berossus), a human created by Enki as advisor to the first king of Enki's city of Eridu.
 A 14th century BC tablet refers to Adapa as the seed of humankind.
 One myth recounts that Adapa broke the wings of the wind in anger at being disturbed while fishing, and was called to the heavens to answer for doing so.
 He was warned by Enki to apologise for his actions, but not to touch the food, in case it had been poisoned in revenge.
 The gods, impressed by his penitence, set the food and drink of immortality before him, but Adapa heeded Enki's warning and refused the food, thus missing out on immortality.
 The god who offered the food and drink of immortality was the wily serpent-god Ningishzida.
 In the Biblical account the serpent offers knowledge, but he also says to Eve that she shall not die.

 As the food and drink of the gods originated on earth, somewhere on earth must lie the source of the food and drink of immortality, a Tree of Life.
 In the biblical account the food is consumed, not rejected, and the couple are punished by being expelled from the garden.
 Thus any derivation of the biblical account from Sumerian and Babylonian mythology involves the confusion of the tales of Adapa and Enki.
 Such a conflation may have been influenced by a story preserved in the prologue of Gilgamesh, Enkidu and the Underworld.
-In this tale, the goddess Inanna, who gains knowledge of sex by descending to earth and eating from various plants and fruits, transplants the huluppu tree from the Euphrates to her own garden, but a wicked serpent made its nest amongst the roots of the tree.
+In this tale, the goddess Inanna, who gains knowledge of reproduction by descending to earth and eating from various plants and fruits, transplants the huluppu tree from the Euphrates to her own garden, but a wicked serpent made its nest amongst the roots of the tree.
 This tale connects the serpent to the garden, and with the presence of Inanna, the theme of lust.
 Moving the story of Enki's rib to the start of the Biblical story would allow the failure to gain immortality to be seen as punishment for eating the fruit.

 Despite popular belief to the contrary, men and women have the same number of ribs (twelve pairs).
 The misconception that they do not is probably due to the verse at Genesis 2:20, "[T]he Lord God caused the man to fall into a deep sleep; and while he was sleeping, he took one of the manÕs ribs and closed up the place with flesh.
 Then the Lord God made a woman from the rib he had taken out of the man, and brought her to the man."